Tips for Sleeping Soundly After Breast Augmentation

 What Happens When You Sleep?

-Now that you know why sleep is important, here are some ideas to make it easier to fall asleep:
+Now that you know why sleep after surgery is so crucial, here are some ideas to make it easier to fall asleep soundly:

 Move Around

 Wait, what?
 Yes, making sure to take short walks during the day helps you get to sleep at night.
 This includes the day of the surgery, after returning home.
-Walking serves several purposes, including boosting your circulation and helping you feel tired.
-That results in a better night’s sleep that lasts longer.
+Walking serves several purposes, including boosting your circulation and helping you feel tired, which results in a better night’s sleep that lasts longer.

 Practice Mindfulness

 Even if you’ve never meditated, focusing your thoughts on pleasant experiences and being aware of your breathing can help settle your mind.
-Breast augmentation patients often experience many different emotions in the first few days after the surgery, which is normal.
-Acknowledge those emotions and then set them aside when it’s time to sleep.
+It’s common for breast augmentation patients to experience many different emotions the first few days post-surgery.
+It can be helpful to acknowledge these feelings and then set them aside when it’s time to sleep.
 Of course, avoiding caffeine later in the day and shutting off your smartphone at bedtime are other ways to calm and clear your mind.

 Get Used to Different Sleep Positions Before Surgery

-Sleeping on your side is okay if you position pillows to prevent you from rolling onto your stomach.
-It’s also important to cushion your breasts with a pillow and wear a surgical bra to ensure your implants remain in place and to minimize tension on your incisions.
+If you just can’t fall asleep while on your back before that 6-week mark, take heart.
+Sleeping on your side is OK if you position pillows to prevent yourself from rolling onto your stomach.
+It’s also important to cushion your breasts with a pillow and wear a surgical bra to ensure your implants remain in place and minimize tension on your incisions.

 Getting good sleep is a key component of your recovery.
 If you prioritize rest, nutrition, and following your doctor’s instructions to a “T,” you’ll be able to resume all your favorite activities sooner and minimize complications.

-If you’re looking for a cosmetic plastic surgery practice in Granite Bay or elsewhere in the Greater Sacramento area to perform breast augmentation, contact our practice using the online form to request a consultation or call us at (916) 244-2947 (Sacramento) or (916) 999-7255 (Roseville).
+If you’re looking for a cosmetic plastic surgery practice in Granite Bay or elsewhere in the Greater Sacramento area to perform breast augmentation, contact our practice using the online form to request a consultation or call us at (916) 929-1833.
 You can get an idea of the caliber of breast augmentation results we create by visiting our photo gallery.

 Leave a Reply